BridgetteMag/alx-low_level_programming/0x03-debugging/README.md

-prints the largest of 3 integers
+Prints the remaining days of the year